katerinabc/WorldBuilding/README.md

 - copyright: reply to the story with copyright
 - attach license terms to the story.

+REGISTER FLOW
 - tried to register it using the dev wallet that as IP on aeneid but still empty NFT -> test with file that worked before.

+AGENT:
+- improve the prompt. the final story is not creative enough.
+- add a flow: rewrite the story with these elements (user prompt) so we have:themes from user (agent) --> user picks theme --> write story 1 (agent)--> edit story 1 (agent) --> edit story 1 (user) --> copyright story 1 (agent) OR start again

 # 🤖 AI Agent Starter Kit